 100-YEAR FLOOD PLAIN...
 "Flood Insurance Rate Map" or "FIRM" means an official map of a community on which the Federal Emergency Management Agency ("FEMA") has delineated the appropriate areas of flood hazards.
 The 1% chance of probable inundation, also known as the 100-year flood plain, is depicted on these maps.
 The "100-year flood plain" (or 1% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a one percent chance of occurring in any given year.
 Generally speaking, homes must be built above the 100-year flood plain in order to meet local regulatory requirements and to be eligible for federal flood insurance.
-The Flood Insurance Rate Map associated with the District indicates that none of the land in the District is located within the 100-year flood plain.
+A portion of the District is located within the 100-year floodplain, as defined by FEMA/FIRM Panel 48453C0640J, dated January 6, 2016.
+The areas of floodplain are contained entirely within the drainage easements as dedicated on the recorded final plat.
 See "THE DISTRICT - Land Use" and "INVESTMENT CONSIDERATIONS - Environmental Regulations - Atlas 14 Study."